-- I was born and raised in California.
+- I was born and raised in the US in California.

-- I love people, yet I require enormous amounts of solitude in order to maintain my happy disposition (introverts recharge their batteries in isolation).
+- I love people, yet I require enormous amounts of solitude to maintain my happy disposition –introverts recharge their emotional batteries in isolation.

 - For years, I lived on an off-the-grid, tropical island farm, where I showered outdoors in rainwater, and my electricity came from the sun.

-- I get asked a lot of questions about freshly made green smoothies; blenders can help people at last reach that once-elusive goal of sneaking more vegetables into their daily diet (inflammation can be radically diminished by making key nutritional improvements).
+- I get asked many questions about freshly made green smoothies; blenders can help people at last reach that once-elusive goal of sneaking more vegetables into their daily diet.
+Inflammation can be radically diminished by making key nutritional improvements.

 - I wiggle my toes a lot – I’m a big believer in joy.

-- Among my favorite novels of all time is Another Roadside Attraction – a quirky story that reveals how to allow happiness into your life even when you’re convinced you’ll never fully fit in.
+- Among my favorite novels is Another Roadside Attraction – a quirky story that reveals how to allow happiness into your life even when you’re convinced you’ll never fully fit in.

 - The most inspiring movie I’ve ever seen is a 1940s melodrama called Now, Voyager.
 It reveals a wounded person’s journey into empowerment.